Davis Cemetery Veteran’s Day Ceremony @ 11am

 What is a water cremation?

 A water cremation, also known as alkaline hydrolysis, is an alternative to burial or traditional cremation by fire.
 In alkaline hydrolysis, the body is placed in a ‘water chamber’ and broken down by a combination of water, heat and a strong alkali.
 After the cremation process, the family is given an urn for burial or to keep at home.
-Pisces is one company that offers alkaline hydrolysis services in our area.
-The district will continue to research other companies in our area that offer this service as they become available.
+We recommend contacting a local funeral home to determine what crematoriums offers alkaline hydrolysis services in our area.

 What is human composting?